 In these instances, “union” refers to a group of two or more countries that form a unit that shares the same philosophies on certain aspects of trade.
 (This is not be confused with an employee collective bargaining group.)

-Countries can belong to a variety of different trading blocs, and the World Trade Organization tracks the status of proposed blocs.There are also regional trading blocs that form when nations within a particular region join together to reap the benefits.
+Countries can belong to a variety of different trading blocs, and the World Trade Organization tracks the status of proposed blocs.There are also regional trading blocs that form when nations within a particular region join together to reap the benefits with easy setup.
 These blocs are very important for the successful operation of logistics companies like Pinnacle Logistics.
 Some of the larger regional trading blocs include the North American Free Trade Agreement (NAFTA), the European Free Trade Association (EFTA), the Caribbean Community (CARICOM), the African Union (AU), the Union of South American Nations (UNASUR), the Eurasian Economic Community (EurAsEC), the Arab League (AL), the Association of Southeast Asian Nations (ASEAN), the Central European Free Trade Agreement (CEFTA), and the Pacific Islands Forum (PIF).
 You will discuss more about it, in the diploma in supply chain management program, which is offered by AIMS, UK.

 The North American Free Trade Agreement of 1994 aims to create a unified free trade zone comprising Canada, the United States, and Mexico by eventually eliminating all barriers to trade such as tariffs and other protective measures.